jrturton/jrturton.github.com/_posts/2015-07-06-its-time-to-ditch-your-autolayout-helper.markdown

 - The constraint API was verbose and common tasks took too much boilerplate.

 ## Why don't we need them any more?
 - Interface builder should now be your default option for creating your UI.
 Seriously.
-It's really good now, and I can imagine making an adaptive interface using size classes in code.
+It's really good now, and I can't imagine making an adaptive interface using size classes in code.
 - Stack views should be your default option for layout anyway.

 With these changes alone, you'd be making constraints in code so rarely that the benefits of adding a layout helper aren't worth it.
 I haven't used my own category in the last couple of projects I've worked on.